Links on Android Authority may earn us a commission. Learn more.

 TV screen sizes

 You can also use a tape measure to gauge a screen’s height and width, which are always smaller than the diagonal.
-Nearly all smart TVs have a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
+Nearly all smart TVs use a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
 There have been a few attempts to sell TVs with a 21:9 ratio, but they’ve been discontinued due to low sales.
-Some large PC monitors support 21:9, primarily for gaming and productivity.
+Some large PC monitors support 21:9, primarily for immersive gaming and improved productivity.

 TV frame sizes

 As mentioned, TV makers sometimes combine screens with frames or bezels to get to an advertised size.
 The obvious issue is that some TVs have bigger frames and bezels than others.
-Older TVs usually have enormous bezels, whereas modern ones barely have a frame or bezel, despite a larger screen area.
+Newer TVs usually have enormous bezels, whereas modern ones barely have a frame or bezel, despite a larger screen area.
 Again, when you want to measure a TV, check out the official specs (if available), which could reveal frame size and screen information.
 It’s always good to have a tape measure if you’re shopping in a brick-and-mortar store.

 Stand sizes